 - StandardNames A list of "StandardName" attributes of the advertised fields.
-Must be StandardNames found in the NUOPC Field Dictionary. - [TransferOfferField] The "TransferOfferField" attribute of the advertised fields.
+Must be StandardNames found in the NUOPC Field Dictionary. - [TransferOfferGeomObject] The "TransferOfferGeomObject" attribute of the advertised fields.
 This setting applies to all the fields advertised in this call.
 NUOPC controls the vocabulary of this attribute.
 Valid options are "will provide", "can provide", "cannot provide".
 If omitted, the default is "will provide". - [SharePolicyField] The "SharePolicyField" attribute of the advertised fields.
 This setting applies to all the fields advertised in this call.
 NUOPC controls the vocabulary of this attribute.
 Valid options are "share", and "not share".
-If omitted, the default is "not share". - [TransferOfferGeomObject] The "TransferOfferGeomObject" attribute of the advertised fields.
+If omitted, the default is "not share". - [SharePolicyGeomObject] The "SharePolicyGeomObject" attribute of the advertised fields.
 This setting applies to all the fields advertised in this call.
 NUOPC controls the vocabulary of this attribute.
-Valid options are "will provide", "can provide", "cannot provide".
-If omitted, the default is equal to TransferOfferField. - [SharePolicyGeomObject] The "SharePolicyGeomObject" attribute of the advertised fields.
-This setting applies to all the fields advertised in this call.
-NUOPC controls the vocabulary of this attribute.
 Valid options are "share", and "not share".
-If omitted, the default is equal to SharePolicyField. - [rc] Return code; equals ESMF_SUCCESS if there are no errors.
+If omitted, the default is equal to SharePolicyField. - [rc] Return code; equals ESMF\SUCCESS if there are no errors.

-3.9.5 NUOPC_AdjustClock - Adjust the timestep in a clock
+3.9.5 NUOPC\AdjustClock - Adjust the timestep in a clock

-subroutine NUOPC_AdjustClock(clock, maxTimestep, rc)
+subroutine NUOPC\AdjustClock(clock, maxTimestep, rc)